garrandall/popular-music-data/tracks/the-warrior-scandal-patty-smyth.md

 You talk, talk, talk to me
 You're eyes touch me physically
 Stay with me, we'll take the night
-As passion takes another bite, ohh-ohh
+As passion takes another bite, oh-oh
 Who's the hunter, who's the game
 I feel the beat call your name
 I hold you close in victory